| The

 played host to a diverse mixture of styles, and became one

 of the most popular tournament circuits in the area.
+In

 1983, a meeting was held in Central Mississippi to discuss